symfony/symfony-docs/book/part01.rst

 When creating a framework, following the MVC pattern is not the right goal.
 The main goal should be the Separation of Concerns; I actually think that this is the only design pattern that you should really care about.
-The fundamental principles of the Symfony2 Components are centered around the HTTP specification.
+The fundamental principles of the Symfony2 Components are focused on the HTTP specification.
 As such, the frameworks that we are going to create should be more accurately labelled as HTTP frameworks or Request/Response frameworks.

 Before we start
 ---------------